unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 | 4th              | 6                  |
 | 5th              | 7                  |

-**_Converting a Tek Slot to Sorcery Points._** As a bonus action on your turn, you can expend one tek skill slot and gain a number of sorcery points equal to the slot’s level.
+**_Converting a Tek Slot to Sorcery Points._** As a bonus action on your turn, you can expend one tek skill slot and gain a number of sorcery points equal to the slot's level.

 \page